 They were just so tasty – if you haven’t tried them yet, you should!

+But I decided to change things up and make a bunch of zucchini bread instead.
 And I’m so glad I did because it was really tasty and we all enjoyed it.

 This recipe makes a fairly large loaf, but it still disappeared very quickly every time I made some.
+This particular recipe is one that I found handwritten on a recipe card in my mom’s recipe box.

 I did change it a bit (I can never just leave well enough alone!) – but the recipe called for raisins and clearly it meant chocolate chips.
 Obviously.

-Chocolate is always better then raisins.
+Chocolate is always better than raisins.

 Although feel free to disagree with me on that point and make raisin zucchini bread instead of chocolate chip zucchini bread.
+See?
+It doesn’t even sound as good.
+But hey, to each his own.

 If you still have any zucchini left, you should definitely use some of it to make a loaf of this zucchini bread.
 You won’t regret it!